 Bullying or harassment can occur for a number of reasons, sometimes through cultural differences, discriminatory comments, such as homophobic insults, inappropriate jokes or ‘banter’, or at times through malicious intent.
 For a member of staff at the receiving end it can be upsetting, demoralising, and holds them back from fulfilling their full potential.
 The Council is therefore committed to taking any reports seriously, and listening to the concerns of staff involved.

 As part of the Council’s approach to tackling bullying and harassment, staff can get in touch with a dignity at work contact for advice.
-Dignity at work contacts are members of staff who, whilst not professional counsellors, have received training, and are a resource for staff to use.
-Dignity at work contacts provide confidential and unbiased support, enabling staff to get more clarity around their individual situation.
+Dignity at work reporting form.

 Family Friendly Working Policy and Guide